Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Don’t worry.
 We’ve got you covered!

-This guide will show you what to wear when a wedding invitation calls for cocktail attire:
+This guide will show you what to wear when a wedding invitation calls for cocktail attire.

 What Is Cocktail Attire?

-Photo: Bella Bridesmaids Mobile/Amber Fletcher
+Photo: Bella Bridesmaids Charleston | Abby Murphy

-The cocktail attire dress code trips many people up, partly because it’s so flexible.
-Cocktail attire means dressy but not too dressy.
+The cocktail attire dress code can be confusing, partly because it’s so flexible.

-Cocktail attire is dressier than business casual.
-It’s fancier than the dressy casual dress code and a step above semi-formal attire.
+Cocktail attire means dressy but not overdressed.
+It’s dressier than business casual.
+It’s fancier than the dressy casual dress code, and it’s a step above semi-formal attire.
 Yet, it’s not as fancy as the black-tie optional or black-tie dress code.

 Here’s the bottom line: